chae1/Futsal-Simulator-2D/README.md

-Prerequisites for the first use of git and github in you machine
+Prerequisites for the first use of git and github in your machine

 * Enroll your security key
   - install git